SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 Cartoon-style illustration of a pink New Zealand lamington, ... --no cream
 </div>

-Midjourney is a powerful tool and it's worth exploring other commands via the documentation and Youtube if you're serious about improving your prompt engineering skills.
+Midjourney is a powerful tool and there are a range of similar commands that are worth exploring via the documentation and Youtube if you're serious about improving your prompt engineering skills.

 ## 5) Iterate!